OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       A binary relation on a set where every pair of distinct elements in the set are :term:`comparable` (that is, one can determine which of the pair is greater than the other).

+   Towers of Hanoi problem
+      A standard example of a recursive algorithm.
+      The problem starts with a stack of disks (each with unique size) stacked decreasing order on the left pole, and two additional poles.
+      The problem is to move the disks to the right pole, with the constraints that only one disk can be moved at a time and a disk may never be on top of a smaller disk.
+      For :math:`n` disks, this problem requires :math:`\Theta(2^n)` moves.
+      The standard solution is to move :math:`n-1` disks to the middle pole, move the bottom disk to the right pole, and then move the :math:`n-1` disks on the middle pole to the right pole.

    track
       On a :term:`disk drive`, a concentric circle representing all of